Skip to Content

 In this post, we will look at all 4 theme parks at Walt Disney World (Magic Kingdom, EPCOT, Hollywood Studios, and Animal Kingdom) and let you know the refurbishment calendar and which rides are closed in each park.

-We’ll also cover temporary closures, like the ones due to the current health situation, and which rides in Walt Disney World are permanently closed.
+We’ll also cover temporary closures, and which rides in Walt Disney World are permanently closed.

 It’s not uncommon for Disney to change the refurbishment dates around on the calendar, so make sure to keep checking back here multiple times before your next trip, so you can see which rides will be open and which ones will be closed.
 We’ll also cover refurbishments to hotels, restaurants, and shops in Disney World.